sundayezeilo/html-css-capstone/README.md

 ## Show your support

-Give a ⭐️ if you like this project!
+Show support by giving a ⭐️ if you like this project!